Hanabi-Live/hanabi-live/docs/INSTALL.md

 * The "run.sh" script in the root of the repository will build and run the server.
   * If you are on Windows, you should run this script from a Git Bash window.
+  * If you are on Windows, you might have to accept a Windows Firewall dialog (because a new program is listening on new ports).
   * If you are on MacOS or Linux, then `sudo` might be necessary to run this script because the server listens on port 80 and/or 443.
 * If you change any of the Golang code, then you must restart the server for the changes to take effect.
 * If you change any of the TypeScript or CSS, then you will need to re-run the `build_client.sh` script in order to re-bundle it into `main.min.js` and `main.min.css`.
 (This step does not require a server restart, but you will need to perform a hard cache refresh in the browser.)